— PROJECT NAME

 The questions were: how the devices were being used? how much were the the teachers using the whiteboard solution (einsClass) we give with the CNX hardware?
 What other apps were they using? were they even using the hardware? if yes then who all were those that were using it effectively and by how much?

-I was given a requirement doc, the proposal from the Indian government- EOI Doc and these were the insights that I received by consuming it:
+I was given a requirement doc, the proposal from the Indian government- EOI Doc and these were the insights that I received after consuming it:

 They looked better on a large canvas, as u can see the relations clearly.
 We lost it as I never took that photo.
 I am still unsure how to save these large sticky maps, one way is using some digital tools like Miro but physical feels more like an exercise compared to the digital counterparts.